 While deflation can also be good for an economy, but it should not persist for a longer duration.
 However, deflation that is consistent with technological advances and higher production is a good sign of economic growth.
 They can hit the economy on two fronts:

-- Unemployment – Decrease in price levels of goods and services may cause the manufacturers to cut down on production workforce thus triggering unemployment to rise.
+- Unemployment – Decrease in price levels of goods and services may cause the manufacturers to cut down on the production workforce thus triggering unemployment to rise.

 - The cycle of deflation will continue by further pushing aggregate demand to fall, resulting in a further reduction in price levels.